 He also has had some concussion issues and had an extremely scary time where he was hospitalized and couldn’t form a sentence nor recognize his own family members.
 Read more about that in an article on The Athletic here.

-Okposo has slipped down the depth chart and now the Sabres are paying $6M for each of the next three seasons for a fourth-line forward.
+Okposo has slipped down the depth chart and now the Sabres are paying $6M for this season, and each of the next two for a fourth-line forward.

 We can live with the fact that the contract was awful and now he’s massively overpaid.
 But Okposo did actually carve out a decent role last season, although it didn’t translate to more points.